Jellied Cinnamon Orange Cranberry Sauce

 Cinnamon Orange Cranberry Sauce

-Add a burst of citrus and warm spice to the classic holiday side dish recipe.
-Sweet, tart, and delicious!
+This orange cranberry sauce adds a burst of citrus and warm spice to a classic holiday side dish.
+Infused with cinnamon and brown sugar, this recipe is sweet, tart, and delicious!

 Prep: 5 minutes